BarisAlbayrakIEEE/StructuralAnalysis/README_python.md

 ### 3.5.
 Data Types & Data Structures <a id='sec35'></a>

-We had three requirements related to the extensibility from [the overview of the problem](#sec31):
+We had two requirements related to the extensibility from [the overview of the problem](#sec31):
 - The SAA will provide a plugin style extensibility in terms of SCs, SAs, SARs and SAMMs.
 - The plugins could be developed by the customer.
-- There may exist hundreds even thousands of types and correspondingly too many objects may need to be managed.

 The SCs, SAs and SARs are the objects of the application which need type definitions while SAMMs present the behaviours of these types.
 **The application will be used by the structural engineers among whom Python is the most popular choice (even can be considered as de-facto).**
+Hence, I will continue with **Python for the SAMM plugin development**.

 A plugin style architecture for the SCs, SAs and SARs needs a type registration.
 **Hence, the core framework shall provide the type registration.**